We have updated our privacy policy. By continuing, you are agreeing to our terms.

 Similar Incidents Have Led to Legal Action in the Past

 Unfortunately, this explosion is not the first of its kind.
-Similar incidents can provide a blueprint of what one can expect across the legal landscape in the coming weeks.
+Similar incidents can provide a blueprint of what one can expect across the legal landscape.

 1. West Fertilizer Plant Explosion